 Specialty-trained gastrointestinal radiologists offer computed tomography enterography (CTE) and magnetic resonance enterography (MRE) to evaluate the small intestine.

-These are noninvasive procedures that use both intravenous and oral contrast to create detailed cross-sectional imaging technology of computed tomography or magnetic resonance to assess the small intestine, the surrounding mesentery, vasculature and other adjacent structures.
+The noninvasive procedures use both intravenous and oral contrast with computed tomography or magnetic resonance to create detailed cross-sectional imaging of the small intestine, the surrounding mesentery, vasculature and other adjacent structures.

-- To assess small bowel lesions
+- Assess small bowel lesions